ediberbe/arduino_snake/README.md

 ## Start

-The game starts automatically when Arduino is powered on.
+The program starts automatically when Arduino is powered on.

 ## Main Menu